-- Basic program costs increased due to a negotiated increase of salaries and an increase in dual enrollment costs. - Added needs costs increased due to a negotiated increase of salaries and added para-pro staff. - Adult & continuing education costs decreased due to the removal of North Muskegon Public Schools as the fiscal agent for this program. - Pupil support service was increased due to a negotiated increase in salaries. - General administration was increased for additional professional fees. - Business support service was increased to cover additional tax abatements. - Operations & maintenance was increased for utilities. - Transportation support service was increased for the purchase of two used vans. - Central administration was increased for technology purchases. - Athletics was reduced due to lower athletic trainer costs. - Community services was increased for costs associated with the Student Public Performance.
+- Basic program costs increased due to an increase in MPSERS costs, dual enrollment costs and subcontracted teaching costs. - Added needs costs increased due to added para-pro staff and an increase to central special ed services. - Pupil support service was increased due to an increase in counseling and psychology salary/benefits. - Instructional staff costs decreased due to reduced unemployment charges and professional development costs - General administration was increased due to unexpected personnel cost. - School administration increased as a result of an early retirement. - Business support services was increased to cover additional tax abatements. - Operations & maintenance was decreased for less furniture and equipment needing replacement. - Central administration was increased for technology purchases through the TRIG grant. - Athletics was increased for supply costs.